kojix2/cry-wasm/README.md

 1. Write the type information just before the method.
    1. Use `cry` method to restrict argument types and return types
 1. Once the method is defined, Cry::Wasm captures the source code.
-   1. [Ripper](https://ruby-doc.org/stdlib-3.1.2/libdoc/ripper/rdoc/Ripper.html) converts source code to S-expressions.
+   1. [Ripper](https://ruby-doc.org/stdlib-3.1.2/libdoc/ripper/rdoc/Ripper.html) converts source code to [S-expression](https://en.wikipedia.org/wiki/S-expression).
-   1. The S exp of the target method is extracted from the S-expression.
+   1. The S-expression of the target method is extracted from the S-expression.
-   1. The S exp of the target method is recovered to the source code by [Sorcerer](https://github.com/rspec-given/sorcerer).
+   1. The S-expression of the target method is recovered to the source code by [Sorcerer](https://github.com/rspec-given/sorcerer).
    1. The Crystal type restriction is added and becomes a Crystal code block.
    1. Cry::Wasm stock the crystal code block.
 1. The Crystal compiler compiles the Crystal code into WebAssembly.